-Instant Pot Lux V3 6 appliances in 1 enhanced version includes a Cake and Egg program in addition to the Pressure Cooker, Slow Cooker, Rice Cooker, Sauté, Steamer, and Warmer.
+The Lux V3 6 appliances in 1 enhanced version include a Cake and Egg program in addition to the Pressure Cooker, Slow Cooker, Rice Cooker, Sauté, Steamer, and Warmer.
 It doesn’t include a yogurt maker, but if that’s not something you are concerned about, it is a less expensive model with many capabilities.

 Instant Pot DUO60 6 (7 in 1)

 This is one of the most popular models of the Instant Pot.
 It has the original 7-in-1 multi-functionality which combines a pressure cooker, slow cooker, rice cooker, yogurt maker, steamer, warmer, and saute/browning functionality.
 There are a total of 14 pre-programmed functions ranging from rice to stew.
 It can saute meats and vegetables and also serves as a pressure cooker and a slow cooker.

 Instant Pot DUO Plus 60 (9 in 1)

 The DUO Plus 60 is an upgrade to the DUO60.
 It contains everything from the original model, but has a few upgraded features as well, including cake egg and sterilize settings.
 Yes, you can even sterilize baby bottles in the Instant Pot.
 This newer model also contains some features that make cooking with the Instant Pot easier.
 The large, blue LCD display light helps you see how the cooker is progressing from far away.
 Status icons allow you to see if cooking is in progress, what pressure program is selected, and whether the warm or sound functions are on or off.